TheAyoKhan/TheAyoKhan/README.md

 # Hi!
 I'm Ayaan Khan
 I'm not very good at coding, but here you are, at my own Github Profile.
-Here you can see about me and check my not so good Github Stats (courtesy of [https://github.com/anuraghazra/github-readme-stats](anuraghazra "github-readme-stats"))
+Here you can see about me and check my not-so-good Github Stats (courtesy of [https://github.com/anuraghazra/github-readme-stats](anuraghazra "github-readme-stats"))

 # Who am I?
-I'm a kid from Ontario aspring to be a web developer.
+I'm a kid from Ontario aspiring to be a web developer.
 Of course, I've already learned HTML, CSS, and Javascript.
-Relating to Javascript, I've also learned React, Typescript, and React + Typescript.
-However, I've learned some languages somewhat unrelated to web dev, such as Python, very small amounts of C#, among others.
+Relating to Javascript, I've also learned React, Typescript, and React w/ Typescript.
+However, I've learned some languages somewhat-unrelated to web dev, such as Python, very small amounts of C#, among others.

 # Github Stats (they aren't very good 😅)
 ![General Stats][GeneralStatsWIcons]